 Body dysmorphia is the preoccupation with body appearance and particularly refers to one’s dissatisfaction over a physical ailment that others cannot necessarily see.2 Though not entirely understood, body dysmorphia may stem psychologically alongside other mental health disorders such as anxiety.
 Body dysmorphia can also manifest environmentally, such as from a childhood inundated with excessive criticism about body types.
 Dancers often begin to train as young as six years old and therefore, are particularly vulnerable to the ostracizing messages surrounding body weight and body shape.

-No matter your body weight or your body shape, body self-acceptance is hard when drenched in a culture that glorifies any one type of ideal weight.
+Your ideal body weight is a weight that can be accepted by YOU.
+Yes, YOU are in charge of your body and therefore, YOU need to feel good in your body.
+But body acceptance is hard when drenched in a culture that glorifies any one type of ideal weight.
 For dancers, the emphasis on thinness is exacerbated due to antiquated philosophies surrounding an “ideal dancer’s body.”

 Small Steps Lead to Big Changes